 The drawback is that you’ll have to send the issuer a refundable security deposit (that’s what “secures” the account), which will also generally determine your card’s credit limit.
 Some secured cards also have high fees and few perks.
 But others can be great options for building credit.

 In narrowing down our list of best picks, we looked for cards that have no (or a low) annual fee, report your account to all three major credit bureaus and offer at least one additional benefit to cardholders.
+But first, we do want to address one option for people from abroad.

 Best secured card with no U.S. bank account: The OpenSky® Secured Visa® Credit Card